insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-16-Architecture.md

 **ProcessFlow** is the main workspace of the product which lets you build an advanced and smart integration solution.
 ProcessFlow gives you an IDE that lets you build an integration that is best suited for your customers while giving you the option to deploy and execute from the same.
-A processflow, under the hood creates a micro-service architecture that can run in **Cloud servers** or **On Premise** getting or pushing data directly to the applications in execution and generate both transactional and data logs.
-In this article, we will see how the architecture of APPSeCONNECT processflow is laid out such that we can understand the under the hood big picture of the processflow.
+A processflow, under the hood creates a micro-service architecture that can run in **Cloud servers** or **On Premise** fetching or pushing data directly to the applications in execution and generate both transactional and data logs.
+In this article, we will see how the architecture of APPSeCONNECT processflow is laid out such that we can understand the underhood big picture of the processflow.

 ## Architecture